augustob/DiffIdeas/README.md

 ## Test 1: The safe and usual approach

-Running tests from the start to the end of the data is the most usual way.
+Running tests from the start to the end of the data is the usual way.

 With a loop from the position zero to the length of the data array we have safe results.
 The loop breaks if a difference is found.
 The entire array is tested to consider the data equal.